zerodrive/NJX-Docker/README.md

 ![](NJXDocker04.png)

 Now the container is running in its own virtual machine.
 What does the parameter -p 8888:8080 mean?
-The tomcat:8.0 image we used as starting point for our container exposes a HTTP connecttor at port 8080.
+The tomcat:8.0 image we used as starting point for our container exposes a HTTP connector at port 8080.
 With the parameter -p 8888:8080 we map that port on the port 8888 on the *host* machine (here: *UbuntuDocker*).
 Thus we can access our web application under http://UbuntuDocker:8888/NaturalAjaxDemos:

 ![](NJXDocker05.png)